ben-manes/gradle-versions-plugin/README.md

-v0.61.0 names a project by its path in the build tree wherever the report shows one, so the projects of an included build no longer share the `:` that every build answers for its own root:
+v0.61.0 names a project by its path in the build tree wherever the report shows one, so the projects of an included build no longer share the `:` that every build answers for its own root, reports the platforms a build imports through its own platform projects, and reports the configurations a `resolutionStrategy` that throws left uninspected:

 > [!IMPORTANT]
 > - A project of an included build is named by its build tree path, so an entry